skilbjo/excel-vba-formatting-macros/README.md

 1. Enable the Developer ribbon in Excel

-	-in the File tab, click options, and then click Cuztomize Ribbon
+	-in the File tab, click options, and then click Customize Ribbon

 	-under Customize Ribbon, check the Developer box